Abin-Shaji-Thomas/Password-Strength-Checker-In-Java/README.md

 ## How to Contribute

 Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+If you have suggestions improvements or issues, please fork the repository and submit a pull request.